briansteffens/rm-lib/docs/MessageCtf.md

 Redmoon client file: Message.ctf
 File type/version: J.C.TypeConvTool Ver 1.1.2
 From Redmoon version: 3.8
-Byte order: little-endian
+Encoding: binary
 ```

 This file handles string localization for the Redmoon client.

 It is divided into 3 high level sections: header, messages, and categories.

-##Header
+## Header

 The header for Message.ctf is a static string giving the file type and
 version info.
-In this case it is "J.C.TypeConvTool Ver 1.1.2".
+In this case it is `J.C.TypeConvTool Ver 1.1.2`.

-##Messages section
+## Messages section

 The messages section starts with a uint giving the total number of messages
 in the file.